AshleyColeman/speckit-breakdown/docs/speckit_system_guide.md

 The following capabilities are fully active and integrated into the core pipeline (powering `/speckit.db.prepare`):

-- **Rollback Manager**: Transactional safety is built-in.
-If an error occurs during `db.prepare` persistence, all changes are automatically rolled back to ensure database consistency.
+- **Database transactions**: `db.prepare` persistence runs inside a single database transaction via the configured gateway.
+If an error occurs, the gateway rolls back the transaction to keep the store consistent.
 - **Validation Reporting**: A robust reporting engine flags circular dependencies, duplicates, and schema violations with actionable CLI error messages before data is committed.

 ---